 - Faculty – lab workers.
 Chad had indicated Library, Bio and Chemistry work very well within the OH&S guidelines and have safety measures in place and excellent documentation.
 Teri Gullon is on the Committee and works closely with these groups.

-- contactors.
+- contractors.
 This group can be coordinated with Marcel and/or Andreas who deal directly with Contractors on site.
 Follow-up by Chad to conduct site visits.

 -Chartwells.
 Sue to follow up with Laura Miller to ask about representation on the Committee.